Students

 Benefits of Competing in EcoCAR

-The overall vision of EcoCAR is to provide an opportunity for university students to participate in hands-on automotive R&D at the leading edge of technology by using contemporary industry standards and practices.
+EcoCAR provides an opportunity for university students to participate in hands-on automotive research and design activities using contemporary industry standards and practices.

 - Participation in a high-profile, hands-on project that mimics an automotive start up environment